data-provider/core/README.md

 ## Overview

-This package provides a Mercury Memory origin for storing objects.
+This package provides a Mercury origin for handling memory objects.

 * __Mercury queries__ based on object keys.
 * __Reactivity__ to CRUD actions.
 When a "create", "update" or "delete" method is called over an instance, the cache clean events are dispatched.